mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/stream-enrich/Run-Stream-Enrich.md

     $ java -jar -Dorg.slf4j.simpleLogger.defaultLogLevel=debug \
         snowplow-stream-enrich-0.x.0 --config my.conf --resolver file:resolver.json

-This will also affect messages logged by the [Kinesis Client Library][kcl] (which Stream Enrich uses to read from Kinesis.)
+This will also affect messages logged by the [Kinesis Client Library][kcl](which Stream Enrich uses to read from Kinesis.)

 ## All done?